legios89/django-docker-bootstrap/README.md

 ## Usage
 * Build the images: ```bash buildall.sh```
 * Start the project: ```docker-compose up ```
-* You can set every secret variable in the  ```env.txt``` in the root
+* You can set every secret variable in the  ```.secret``` in the root
 * If you want to run the project in production mode you need to set the following environment variable:
     * ```COMPOSE_FILE="production-docker-compose.yml"```
     * https://docs.docker.com/compose/reference/overview/#compose-file

 ## Tips & Tricks
-* Every image has a container_shared directory linked as a volume, so if you want to put something inside the container, or you want to get something from inside the containers like a backup file you just need to copy everything to this directory.
+* Every image has a container_shared directory linked as a volume, so if you want to put something inside the container, or you want to get something from the containers like a backup file you just need to copy everything into this directory.
 * Create a bash alias for for the docker-compose by edit the ```.bash_aliases``` file ```alias dc='docker-compose'```
-* Enter the container as root: ```dc run --rm proxy shell root```
+* Enter the container as root: ```dc run --rm postgres shell root```
 * You can use vim in every container.
 * https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04
 * better prompt: https://github.com/vertisfinance/gitprompt

+## Volumes
+- The data volume, automatically created on the first start, which will contains every data.
+- You can find it in every container in here: ```/data/```

 ## Images
-1. base
- * Contains every data(db, files, logs) and connected to every other container as a volume (/data/).
- * If you delete the base container you will lose everything (be cautious)
-2. postgres
+1. postgres
  * postgresql-9.4
  * The 5433 port is open by default if you want to connect the db with a client
  * Commands:
+    * start - start the database
     * shell - start a bash shell ```dc run --rm postgres shell```
     * backup - create a backup (```/data/backup/<backup_name>```) ```dc run --rm postgres backup```
     * restore - restore from a backup (```/data/backup/<backup_name>```) ```dc run --rm postgres restore```
-3. django-python3
+2. django-python3
  * The projects can be found under the /src/ directory
  * Installed Apps:
     * Django: 1.10.1